Jinya/TTLog/README.md

 # TTLog
-supplements to the output of 'print' function with date+file+line+column and log type
+supplements to the output of 'print' function with date+file+line+function and log type

+NOT COMPLETED